 For simplification, they can be separated i...

 Orbital pseudotumour is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
-Less commonly there is inflammatory change involving the uvea, sclera, lacrimal gland and retrobulbar soft tissues.
-The exact aetiology is not known.
+Less commonly there is inflammatory change involving the uvea, sclera, lacrimal gland, and retrobulbar soft tissues.
+The exact aetiology is not known but an association with many inf...

 The orbital septum is a thin sheet of fibrous tissue that originates from the orbital rim periosteum and blends with the tendon of the levator palpebrae superioris superiorly and inserts into the tarsal plate inferiorly.